Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 53,078, 16,409 total housing units (homes and apartments), and a median house value of $227,901, Harrisonburg real estate prices are well above average cost compared to national prices.
+With 53,078 people, 16,626 houses or apartments, and a median cost of homes of $216,095, Harrisonburg real estate prices are well above average cost compared to national prices.

 Renters dominate Harrisonburg's housing market, and most live in three of four bedroom dwellings, chiefly found in single-family detached homes.

 There is a lot of housing in Harrisonburg built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Harrisonburg built between 2000 and later ( 22.63%).
 A lesser amount of the housing stock also hails from between 1940-1969 ( 16.71%).
 There's also some housing in Harrisonburg built before 1939 ( 9.27%).

 Homes have actually lost value in Harrisonburg over the last then years, as home values have seen a decline of 12.59% during the ten year period.
 In the latest quarter, NeighborhoodScout appreciation rate data shows Harrisonburg home appreciation rates at -0.44%, which equates to an annual appreciation rate of -1.74%.